stacysn/react-todo-walkthrough-jquery/sprints/Sprint0.md

 ### Step 1: Hello World

-1. Remove files you won't use.
+1. Remove files you won't need for this app.
 Specifically, remove the following files from the `src` folder:

 ```bash
 $ rm src/App.css